 This guide was created collaboratively by various Western Technical College Learning Commons staff members and is licensed with a Creative Commons Attribution-4.0 International License.

 Suggested citation for this guide: Western Technical College Learning Commons.
 (2023).
-Citing sources in APA 7. https://westerntc.libguides.com/APA7/.
+APA 7 citation & style. https://westerntc.libguides.com/APA7/.
 CC BY.

 Recommendations on this guide follow those outlined in: American Psychological Association.
 (2020).
 Publication manual of the American Psychological Association: The official guide to APA style (7th ed.).
 American Psychological Association.